puneat/ML_project_UCS611/README.md

 This is the source files for the UCS611 project based on SARS-COVID-19 epidemic modelling.

-The model has been developed by

-Name: Puneet Mishra
-Roll Number: 101715121
-Batch: ENC 6

 The model has the aim of implementing the following,